-SCNM's ND and MSCN programs are approved programs of study by the Arizona State Approving Agency (ASAA) for students eligible to receive VA benefits.
+Sonoran University's ND and MSCN programs are approved programs of study by the Arizona State Approving Agency (ASAA) for eligible students.
 Eligibility for VA benefits is determined by the appropriate VA Benefits Office.
 Students must contact the VA Office and complete the required approval forms to determine eligibility.
 After the student has completed the process, the student must submit their notice of eligibility and status of benefits to the Registrar's Office.